 There are basically 3 categories that our dogs can fall into;

 We do not charge our Veterans and First Responders for Assistance dogs however we do welcome any help an applicant may be able to give to help raise funding.
-Therapy and Companion dog applications are assessed on an individual basis and may have fees associated.
+Therapy dog applications are assessed on an individual basis and may have fees associated.

 A fully qualified Assistance or Service Dog is not a pet or a ‘companion’ dog and has the same public access rights as a Guide Dog for the blind, they undergo the same Public Access Testing (PAT) and can accompany their handler on aeroplanes and other public transport, it is illegal for any business to refuse entry to a certified Service Dog.